 THIS RAD DESTINATION IS NOW A REALITY THANKS TO AN AMBITIOUS PROJECT FEATURING EXTENSIVE COLLABORATION BETWEEN JACOBSEN AND WOODWARD

-PARK CITY — Access to coaching and instructions from world-class action sport athletes, for people of all ages, skill levels, and experience — this rad luxury is no longer so “far out” of reach for Utahns, thanks to the completion of Woodward Park City.
+PARK CITY — Access to coaching and instruction from world-class action sport athletes, for people of all ages, skill levels, and experience — this rad luxury is no longer so “far out” of reach for Utahns, thanks to the completion of Woodward Park City.

 The unique lifestyle sports park opened for the first time to much fanfare on Saturday, Dec.
 14 with all sorts of entertaining demos and tours for about 2,500 people in attendance.
 Skateboarding legend Tony Hawk and other action sports celebrities were on hand to celebrate the Grand Opening.